dikortis/LetsTalkETC/Episodes/Episode_5.md

 **Jerry:**
-yeah there's a lot at stake and you know
+yes there's a lot at stake and you know
 I was an ethereal investor so I met a lot of people during that time I made friends and so I try to be as you know